nimsforest/nimsforestwork/docs/DISTRIBUTEDLOCKING.md

 ## Overview

 The nimsforestwork system uses **git branch creation as a distributed locking mechanism** to coordinate work among thousands of concurrent developers without requiring central coordination.
+For high-level workflow context, see [WORKFLOW.md](WORKFLOW.md).
+For triage-specific locking, see [TRIAGE.md](TRIAGE.md).
 This document explains the principles, implementation, and benefits of this approach.

 ## Core Principle